elbywan/wretch/README.md

 And some additional reasons to use `wretch`:

-- ⚔ Battle tested - fully covered by unit tests
+- ⚔ Battle tested - covered by browser/node.js matrix tests
-- ✅ Proven - used by many companies in production
+- ✅ Proven - used by a lot of projects, very few bug reports
-- 💓 Alive - maintained for many years
+- 💓 Maintained - alive for many years now

 # Table of Contents